 - Solution B: Ammonium Oxalate, Aqueous 5 ml

-- Used decal solution from specimen container bottom 5 ml
+- Used decal solution from specimen container 5 ml

 - Mix well; allow test aliquot to stand for 15 minutes.

-- Decalcification is complete if the test aliquot is clear or colorless.
+- Decalcification is complete if test aliquot is clear.

-- Clear/colorless solution indicates the solution is calcium free and decalcification has reached an end point stage.
+- Clear indicates solution is calcium free and decalcification has reached an end point stage.

-- Decalcification is incomplete if the test aliquot is cloudy or turbid.
+- Decalcification is incomplete if the test aliquot is cloudy.

-- Cloudy/turbid solution indicates the presence of precipitated calcium oxalate and decalcification is incomplete.
+- Cloudy indicates presence of calcium oxalate and decalcification is incomplete.

-- Transfer the specimen into fresh decalcification fluid and continue to repeat Step #3 – Step #6 as needed to reach a decalcification end point stage.
+- Transfer specimen into fresh decalcification fluid and continue to repeat Step #3 – Step #6 until decalcification end point stage is reached.

-- Additional trimming of the decalcified bone can occur at this stage to a size and thickness suitable for tissue processing.
+- Additional trimming of decaled bone can occur at this point to size and thickness suitable for tissue processing.

-- Proceed with laboratory tissue processing procedure for bone specimens.
+- Proceed with tissue processing procedure for bone specimens.

-- Decalcification end-point testing can also be accomplished through specimen radiography.
-Physical testing (probing or bending) of the bone is not recommended.
+- Decalcification end-point testing can also be done with specimen radiography.
+Physical probing of bone is not recommended.

 - Bancroft, John D., and Marilyn Gamble.
 Theory and Practice of Histological Techniques.
 6th ed.
 Oxford: Churchill Livingstone Elsevier, 2008.
 341-342.